dshimkoski/jquery-inputs/README.markdown

       });
     </script>

+## Todo

-Note that a variety of naming conventions are accounted for, i.e., demo_text, demo.text, and demo[text] will all be treated as synonymous references to the same value.
+* Support a variety of naming conventions, e.g., demo_text, demo.text, and demo[text] will all be treated as synonymous references to the same value
+* Unit tests

 ## Author